gordielachance/pinterest-importer/readme.txt

 1. Go to Tools -> Pinterest Importer.
 2. Select "My Account" tab; and login to Pinterest
-3. Select the "Boards Settings" tab > "Needs cache refresh", check the boards you want to import the pins from; and click/select "Cache Pins".
-This will query Pinterest for your pins data (can take some time).
+3. Select the "Boards Settings" tab and choose the boards you want to backup.
-4. Under the "Boards Settings" tab > "Pending" (which lists the boards that have pins cached), check the boards you want to import the pins from; and click/select "Import Pins".
-4. Under the "Import Pins" tab > "Pending" (which lists the pins that have not yet been imported), check the pins you want to import; and click/select "Import Pins".
-5. Enjoy !
+4. Enjoy !

 = Contributors =
 [Contributors are listed here](https://github.com/gordielachance/pinterest-importer/contributors)